Most medical professionals don’t recommend a ketogenic diet for type 2 diabetes. The standard dietary advice is fairly bullish on carbs.

 How did we get ourselves into this mess?
 Researchers are still arguing the particulars, but it’s obvious that diet and lifestyle are largely to blame.
 Too much sugar, refined foods, and calories overall, plus too little exercise, quality sleep, and other important lifestyle practices.

-Diet got us into this mess, and it may get us out of it.
+Diet helped get us into this mess, and it may yet help us get out of it.
 Low-carb diets, research suggests, act as therapy for type 2 diabetes.

 This isn’t to say that a keto diet is the only effective anti-diabetes diet.
 There’s also evidence for a whole foods Paleo diet, for instance.
 And heck, if we are being really honest about this, a vegan diet has been shown to prevent and reverse type 2 diabetes in some folks, too.